chris-mcnulty/Cascadia-photo-pairs/replit.md

-# ImageRank Photo Voting App
+# Cascadia Oceanic Photo Voting App

 ## Overview

-ImageRank is a full-stack photo voting application built for displaying and ranking landscape photography.
+This is a full-stack photo voting application built for displaying and ranking landscape photography.
 Users can vote between pairs of photos in a tournament-style system, with the app tracking wins, losses, and overall rankings.
 The application includes an admin dashboard for viewing statistics and managing settings, plus the ability to enable/disable purchase links for photos.

 The app uses a modern React frontend with shadcn/ui components, Express.js backend, and is designed to work with PostgreSQL database through Drizzle ORM.
 It includes features like real-time voting statistics, photo pair randomization, and comprehensive admin analytics.